...

 The Contributory Aged Parent (Permanent) visa is intended for aged parents (that is over the set retirement age of Australians), of settled Australian citizens, Australian permanent residents, or eligible New Zealand citizens, providing them the opportunity to reside permanently in Australia.

-The Subclass 804 Partner Visa allows you to:
+The Subclass 804 Parent Visa allows you to:

 • Stay in Australia Indefinitely: Holders of this visa can reside in Australia indefinitely as permanent residents.